Cooksbridge railway station: History

 Cooksbridge lies on the London, Brighton and South Coast Railway "cut-off" line between Keymer Junction, near Wivelsfield on the Brighton Main Line, and Lewes.
 The erstwhile Brighton, Lewes and Hastings Railway were authorised to build the line in 1845; the LBSCR purchased it and opened the link on 1 October 1847.
 The station opened as Cook's Bridge on the same date.
 The first station master was Richard Strevett who stayed until promoted to Hailsham on 17 August 1861.
 This replacement (George Bennett) lasted only a few weeks, arriving on 16 August 1861 and returning to his old job (porter at Brighton) on 6 September 1861.
 His replacement, Alfred Paver, was appointed on 13 September 1861.

 The initial services were very sparse.
 The May 1848 timetable shows Up Trains to London at 8.30 am and 5.50 pm and a London arrivals at 9am.
 (Afternoon passengers were directed to travel via Lewes on the 5.50 pm train).

-During May 2020, Platform 1 was extended to accommodate 8 coach trains, as opposed to a previous 6.
+During May 2020, Platform 1 was extended to accommodate eight-coach trains, as opposed to a previous six-coach trains.